Adopted: March 2020: Min No: 16/20/HR

 Complaints about financial matters where you think we have acted illegally or improperly: Please contact our External Auditor, PKF Littlejohn for more information visit www.pkflittlejohn.com or call 020 7516 2200

-Complaints about information you have requested under the Freedom of Information Act or Data Protection Act: Contact the Information Commissioner.
+Complaints about information you have requested under the Freedom of Information Act or Data Protection Act: If you are unhappy with the service you have received in relation to information requested, we will in the first instance try to resolve it under this procedure.
+However, if you are dissatisfied you can contact the Information Commissioner.
 For more information, visit www.ico.org.uk or call 0303 1231113

 Comments falling short of a formal complaint